warren2i/docker-lab/readme.md

 ## (time required 30 mins - 60 mins)
 ### A lab by Warren Atkinson

-### A wordpress website with outdate vulnrable plugin leading to authentication bypass & rce, webhost machine takeover leading to container breakout to host.
+### A wordpress website with outdated vulnerable plugins leading to authentication bypass & rce, web host machine takeover leading to container breakout to host.

 ### Subjects covered